Myndex/apca-w3/docs/README.md

     let Lc = calcAPCA(colorTEXT,colorBG);
 ```

+### NEW!
+Live Font Array Lookup
+New in this version is an interpolated font size array.
+Send `fontLookupAPCA(contrast)` a contrast value, and it returns an array, with the contrast (Lc) as the zeroth element, then 9 font sizes in px corresponding to weights 100 thru 900:

+    ['LcValue',100,200,300,400,500,600,700,800,900]

+Example:

+	  fontArray = fontLookupAPCA(-68.541);

+    console.log(fontArray) // -68.541,67,40,28,20.5,18.5,16.5,15,416,418

+Thus the 400 weight font is indicating 20.5px

+### NEW!
+Reverse APCA
+New in this version is a reverse contrast lookup.
+Specify a contrast, and one color (i.e. bg) and it will try to find a color with that contrast.

+#### NOTES:
+1) Currently only returns a greyscale color
+2) If a color can not fit the contrast, or other error, returns false.
+    - A small overrun/underrun of a few percent is permitted.
+3) Can return a hex string (default) or an array of RGBA values, with the fifth element a string indicating if the color is for text or bg.

+    reverseAPCA (Lc, knownY, knownType = 'bg', returnAs = 'hex')

 ### _String Theory_
 The following are the available input types for colorParsley(), HSL is not implemented at the moment.
 All are automatically recognized: